 Spicy buffalo chicken is made in the slow cooker; then it's served over cauliflower rice and topped with creamy blue cheese for this delicious low-carb and gluten-free Slow Cooker Buffalo Chicken Cauliflower Rice Bowl.
+And with approved sweetener this recipe is also Keto, low-glycemic, and South Beach Diet Phase One.
+Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 Am I the last person to discover that Franks Red Hot Sauce and Frank's Buffalo Wing Sauce are both low-carb and completely sugar-free?
 Well probably not, but when I did realize that this delicious buffalo hot sauce has zero carbs, it got my brain swirling with recipe ideas, so if you're a buffalo chicken fan watch for them coming over the next few weeks.